mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 }
 ```

 The values for `type` and `request` are fixed and mandatory.
 Everything else can be changed to your liking.
 The config contains paths for the test input file and the grammar to debug.
 If no grammar is given then the content of the currently active editor (which must contain am ANTLR4 grammar) is used instead.
-The input file however is mandatory.
-The `actionFile` parameter is however again optional and refers to a file that must be structured as described in the [Actions and Semantic Predicates](#actions-and-semantic-predicates) section.
+The input file obviously must be specified or there's nothing to parse.
+The optional `actionFile` parameter refers to a file that must be structured as described in the [Actions and Semantic Predicates](#actions-and-semantic-predicates) section.

 To tell the interperter where to start parsing we need a start rule.
 You can omit that, in which case the interpreter starts with the first parser rule in the grammar.
 However, specifying it allows to parse only a sublange (say, only expressions) or other subrules, instead of the entire possible language.
 A great possibility to focus only on those parts of your grammar that need fixing.

-The 2 boolean parameters refer to visualizations. `printParseTree` causes the debugger to print a textual parse tree to the `DEBUG CONSOLE` window, after a debug session has finished.
-The `visualParseTree` parameter however makes the debugger to generate a graphical parse tree that will grow on each stop as you step through your grammar.
+The 2 boolean parameters determine visualizations.
+The entry `printParseTree` causes the debugger to print a textual parse tree to the `DEBUG CONSOLE` window, after a debug session has finished.
+The `visualParseTree` parameter however lets it generate a graphical parse tree that will grow on each debug stop as you step through your grammar.

 ## Debugging
 #### Breakpoints